 Are there side effects?

-Taken appropriately, North American ginseng is generally regarded as safe when taken by mouth.
-The American Botanical Council Clinical Guide to Herbs (2003) reports that there are no known contraindications or drug interactions for North American Ginseng.
+Taken appropriately, Canadian ginseng is generally regarded as safe when taken by mouth.
+The American Botanical Council Clinical Guide to Herbs (2003) reports that there are no known contraindications or drug interactions for Canadian ginseng.

 Ontario Ginseng Growers Association is proud to promote qualified retailers and certified sellers displaying our “Running Root” seal on their products.
 By using the “Running Root” seal, retailers guarantee their products contain only 100% Canadian Ginseng (Panax quinquefolius) that is sourced from native Ontario soils.
 Click here to view our list of licensed partners.

 At the Ontario Ginseng Growers Association (OGGA), we’re passionate about educating consumers about high-quality, North American ginseng.
 Visit our website to learn more about this amazing plant—including some recipe ideas for adding ginseng into your daily routine!—or reach out to learn more about how you can get involved.